eduardopeixe/marketplace/README.md

 [http://localhost:3000/cart](http://localhost:3000/cart)

-If there are items in the cart, you will see a list of products, however, if items no items in cart you see will see this:
+If there are items in the cart, you will see a list of products, however, if items no items in the cart you see will see this:

 `"message": "Cart is empty.
 Please add products"`

-If you see this message, please go to next topic to know how to add products to cart.
+If you see this message, please go to the next topic to know how to add products to cart.

 ### 2. Add Product to Cart